Editorial by Industrial Quick Search

 Welding

-Welding of a name plate is limited to metals with the correct weight, thickness, and stability.
-This method is reserved for heavy machinery, motors, and storage tanks.
-Welding a name plate ensures permanent placement.
-For storage equipment and machinery that can be hazardous or dangerous, welded name plates are a necessity.
+Welding is applicable to name plates made of metals with the appropriate weight, thickness, and stability.
+This method is typically used for heavy machinery, motors, and storage tanks, ensuring permanent attachment.
+For potentially hazardous or dangerous equipment, welded name plates are often necessary.

 Hanging

-Hanging name plates is the least expensive and most convenient method.
-A hung name plate can be easily removed and quickly placed.
+Hanging name plates is a cost-effective and convenient method.
+They can be easily removed and repositioned as needed.

 Metal Holders